The Pursuit of Happyness

 The Pursuit of is a 2006 American biographical drama film directed by Gabriele Muccino and starring Will Smith as Chris Gardner, a homeless salesman.
 Smith's son Jaden Smith co-stars, making his film debut as Gardner's son, Christopher Jr. The screenplay by Steven Conrad is based on the best-selling 2006 memoir of the same name written by Gardner with Quincy Troupe.
 It is based on Gardner's nearly one-year struggle being homeless.
 The intentional misspelling of the film's title comes from a mural that Gardner sees on the wall outside the daycare facility his son attended.
-The movie is set in San Francisco in 1981.

-The film was released on December 15, 2006, by Columbia Pictures, and received positive reviews, with Smith's performance and the emotional weight of the story garnering acclaim.
+The film was released on December 15, 2006, by Sony Pictures Releasing, and received positive reviews, with Smith's performance and the emotional weight of the story garnering acclaim.
+The film went on to gross $307.1 million against a $55 million budget.
 Smith was nominated for an Academy Award and a Golden Globe for Best Actor.